cztomsik/cztomsik.github.io/content/posts/preact-resize.md

 Signals are like small observables with a getter and setter for their `.value` property.

-You create a signal with `signal(123)` and whenever you read the `.value`, the component will subscribe to the signal and it will get re-rendered automatically.
+You create a signal with `signal(123)`, and whenever you read the `.value`, the component will subscribe to the signal and it will get re-rendered automatically.

-If you use the signal directly in the template or a prop, it has a special treatment in Preact, it just updates the DOM and skips the render call entirely.
+If you use the signal directly in the template or a prop, it has special treatment in Preact; it just updates the DOM and skips the render call entirely.

 ## Efficient Sidebar Resizing Implementation

-So ideally, we want to render the Preact component once, set up listeners, and the logic, and then opt-out from the automatic re-rendering.
+So ideally, we want to render the Preact component once, set up listeners and the logic, and then opt out of the automatic re-rendering.

 We cannot use a computed width in the style prop because that would cause a full re-render on every change of the `width.value`.
 Instead, we can create another